b3n0y/ResolveDevDoc/docs/source/workflow_readme.rst

 Basic Resolve API
 -----------------
-Please refer to the [Basic Resolve API] section in '../Developer/Scripting/README.txt' file for the list of the functions that Resolve offers for scripted control.
+Please refer to the [Basic Resolve API] section in :ref:`'../Developer/Scripting/README.txt' <resolveapi_readme>` file for the list of the functions that Resolve offers for scripted control.
 For plugin scripts, the 'resolve' and 'project' variables are automatically set up for you, and may be used to access any part of Resolve's API.

 Further Information
 -------------------